 But here’s the thing:

-One of the reviews that ranks below this review is much more positive.
+One of the reviews that rank below this review is much more positive.

 So it would be preferable for this to rank on page 1 in place of the negative review, right?